rivelles/guesswho/README.md

 # Guess Who
 Back-end application to provide an API to the Guess Who game.
+This was created in order to put some DDD concepts in practice.

 ## Endpoints
 - GET /guesswho